Ages: 14 – 26

 - Demonstrate your ability to improvise over a Blues form (such as Billie’s Bounce, Straight No Chaser or Centerpiece).

-- Drummers – demonstrate your ability to play Shuffle feel, Swing feel in 4/4, and 3/4 at different tempos (with sticks and brushes), solo and
+- Drummers – demonstrate your ability to play Shuffle feel, Swing, feel in 4/4, and 3/4 at different Your tune selections should be memorized.
+Tempos (with sticks and brushes), solo, and trade.

 - All Rhythm Section Players, demonstrate a bossa nova, samba or a Latin groove in this vein